top of page

 Appreciation

 Value the unique qualities people possess, appreciate their beauty and talents.
-Do so out of curious observation and pure wonder, your praise is objective and never excessive.
+Do so out of curious observation and pure wonder; your praise is objective and never excessive.

 Blessings

-Send blessings to the people you love, the people in need and also the people you don’t like.
-Notice what happens to your energy when you send thoughts such as: May you be well, may you be loved, may you be safe and abundant, and more.
+Send blessings to the people you love, those in need, and even to those you don’t like.
+Notice how your energy shifts when you send thoughts like: "May you be well, may you be loved, may you be safe and abundant," and more.

 Gratitude